Souled Out (1998): Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 At Starrcade, Randy Savage provided a distraction to Lex Luger during his match against Savage's teammate Buff Bagwell, allowing Bagwell to win the match.
 Luger defeated Bagwell in a rematch the following night on Nitro and then challenged Savage to a match.
 Luger defeated Savage in a short match on the following week's Nitro.
 Luger then cost Savage, a match against Chris Adams by hitting Savage with a steel chair on the debut episode of Thunder.
 Later on the show, it was announced that Luger would face Savage at Souled Out.

 Event

 One notable moment of the night was when Kevin Nash attempted his Jackknife Powerbomb on The Giant.
 Nash was unable to lift the Giant high enough, and the impact caused the Giant to land on his head.
 The announcers were noticeably stunned as it appeared the Giant may have suffered a serious neck injury.
 While he ultimately recovered, Nash and the Giant would play it off as a deliberate move on Nash's part to try to break the Giant's neck.

+Dusty Rhodes began the evening as the second color commentator alongside Bobby Heenan, but left the table to accompany Larry Zbyszko, at his request, to the ring for his match with Scott Hall.
+Rhodes then turned on Zbyszko during the match to align himself with Hall and the New World Order and did not return to the broadcast position; Mike Tenay joined Heenan and Tony Schiavone for the rest of the program.